 Registered Education Savings Plans (RESPs) are the most popular way for Canadians to save for their children’s post-secondary education.
 On average, student debt currently hovers at $46,000.
 It’s no surprise, therefore, that more and more young people are turning away from higher education.

 Registered Education Savings Plans help parents to save for their children’s education.
-Parents can choose to save and invest money and equities.
+Parents can choose to save and invest money and equities in the best RESP in Canada.
 They are quick and simple to set up, but there are some important RESP rules and regulations that you should be aware of.